 Some of you may have heard a bit about the The Dirty Dozen recently, but not understand exactly what it is.
 Put simply, it is a list of the fruits and vegetables found by the EWG to contain the highest levels of chemical pesticide residue.

 Any food that has been contaminated with chemical pesticides, herbicides or fungicides will pose a hazard to your health, but some foods will be more heavily contaminated than others, which is what the Dirty Dozen list seeks to reveal.
 If your budget does not allow for buying all your fresh fruit and veg organic, you can at least avoid those with the highest levels of chemical residue, by purchasing organic varieties of those on the Dirty Dozen list.

 Dirty Dozen Plus: Kale/collard greens and Summer squash

-The EWG have also put out the list of fresh fruit and veg with the lowest levels of chemical residue referred to as THE CLEAN FIFTEEN….nifty name eh.
-These are the fruit and veg you could compromise on buying non-organic if your trying to stretch the budget or finding it difficult to find organic varieties.
+The EWG have also put out the list of fresh fruit and veg with the lowest levels of chemical residue referred to as ' the clean fifteen'.
+These are the fruit and veg you could compromise on buying non-organic varieties if you're trying to stretch the budget, or find it difficult to find organic varieties.

 The Clean Fifteen